I wonder if Abraham Lincoln had good neighbors.

 When I think of neighbors, I immediately think of those aerial photos of suburban neighborhoods with cookie-cutter identical houses.
 I imagine in each house a young family dwells, just as similar to the family next door as their houses are similar.

 Maybe that is the kind of life we all thought we would have by now (sans cookie-cutter houses).
-We’d be relaxing on a summer evening with the neighbors while the hamburgers cooked on the grill and the little kids played nearby.
+We’d be relaxing on a summer evening with our next-door friends while the hamburgers cooked on the grill and the little kids played nearby.

 This daydream is probably not where any of us are right now.
 Our living situations will vary.
 We might live in a dorm, our parents’ house, our own apartment or a house with a few roommates.
 For right now, I live in my parents’ house.
 What can I do to be a good neighbor if where I’m living isn’t even “mine”?
 How can I be a good neighbor as a single person?